in

 However, excessive urination can be an early symptom of prediabetes as well.

-In prediabetes, the normal absorption and metabolism of sugar are highly inefficient, that’s why whatever you eat, its nutrients particularly carbohydrates which are the primary source of energy, do not absorb and the body does not receive glucose.
+In prediabetes, the normal absorption and metabolism of sugar are highly inefficient; that’s why whatever you eat, its nutrients, particularly carbohydrates, which are the primary source of energy, are not absorbed, and the body does not receive glucose.

 Weight changes are usually seen in people with diabetes.
-However, before a person develops diabetes, he/she develops a state of hyperinsulinemia.
+However, before a person develops diabetes, he/she develop a state of hyperinsulinemia.

 At this stage, if a person is not diagnosed with insulin resistance and hyperinsulinemia, he may enter a vicious cycle of hunger, overeating, weight gain, and ultimately diabetes.

 Fatigue is a vague term and may be associated with prediabetes.
-However, fatigue is one symptom when a person seeks medical advice.
+However, fatigue is one symptom that a person seek medical advice.

 Conclusion: